Analogy-Forming Transformers for Few-Shot 3D Parsing: for 3D object parsing

 \paragraph{Retriever} The retriever has access to a memory repository of labelled 3D object point clouds.
 Each labelled training example is a memory in this repository.
 Examples labelled with different label granularities constitute separate memories.
 The retriever encodes each memory example as well as the input point cloud into distinct normalized 1D feature encodings.
 The top-${k}$ memories are retrieved by computing an inner product between the input point cloud feature and the memory features.

 \paragraph{Modulator} The modulator takes as input the retrieved memories and the unlabelled input point cloud and predicts part segments.
 The input scene is encoded into a set of 3D point features.
-Each memory scene is encoded into a set of 1D part encodings, one for each annotated part in the memory, which we call memory part queries $f^m \in \mathbb{R}^{c \times M}$, in accordance to parametric queries used to decode objects in DETR \cite{Carion2020EndtoEndOD}.
-The input points, memory part queries, and parametric queries are contextualized via a set of cross and self-attention operations, that iteratively update all queries and point features.
-Then, each of the contextualized queries predicts a segmentation mask proposal through inner-product with the contextualized point features, as well as an associated confidence score for the predicted part.
+Each memory scene is encoded into a set of 1D part encodings, one for each annotated part in the memory, which we call memory part queries, in accordance to parametric queries used to decode objects in DETR \cite{Carion2020EndtoEndOD}.
+We additionally use scene-agnostic parametric queries, which are learnable slots that decode parts the memory cannot explain on its own.
+The input points, memory part queries and scene-agnostic queries are contextualized via a set of cross and self-attention operations, that iteratively update all queries and point features.
+Each of the contextualized queries predicts a segmentation mask proposal through inner-product with the contextualized point features, as well as an associated confidence score for the predicted part.
 These part segmentation proposals are matched to ground-truth part binary masks using Hungarian matching \cite{Carion2020EndtoEndOD}.
 For the mask proposals that are matched to a ground-truth mask, we compute the segmentation loss, which is a per-point binary cross-entropy loss \cite{Vu2022SoftGroupF3,Cheng2021PerPixelCI}.
 We also supervise the confidence score of all queries.
 For implementation details, please see the Appendix, Section~\ref{psuedo_code}.

 Our modulator network resembles detection and segmentation transformers for 2D images \cite{Carion2020EndtoEndOD, DBLP:journals/corr/abs-2112-01527} where a set of learnable 1D vectors, termed parametric queries, iteratively cross-attend to input image features and self-attend among themselves to predict object segmentation masks in the input scene.
 The key difference between our modulator network and existing detection transformers are that \textbf{retrieved memory entity encodings are used as queries}, i.e., candidates for decoding parts in the input point cloud, alongside the standard set of scene-agnostic parametric queries, as shown in Figure \ref{fig:architecture}.
 Additional differences are that we update the point features alongside the queries in the cross-attention layers, which we found helped performance.